LOGIN INTERMEDIARIES BORROWERS

 How much do commercial mortgage brokers charge?

 Broker fees are typically paid by the lender.
-Where a lender charges a 2% arrangement fee, the broker might receive 1% of that.
+Where a lender charges a 2% arrangement fee, the broker might receive 0.5% to 1% of that.

 What is the longest term for a commercial mortgage?